mihindunisansala/Submission/README.md

 # List of users

 This project will develop a simple console application that manages a list of users.
+The application has written in Java and use object-oriented principles and data structures.

 ## Build project in a Linux environment  -